eltoroit/LDS_Interview/interview.md

 <force:recordView recordId="{!v.recordId}"/>
 ```

-**READER:** The `<apex:detail/>` tag in Visualforce was pretty useful, if you wanted to have the page layout and add additional things to the page.
+**READER:** The `<apex:detail/>` tag in Visualforce was pretty useful, if you wanted to have the page layout and add additional things to the page anround the layout.
 Is that used a lot in Lightning Components?

 **EL TORO:** Great question, I am glad you asked...
 I actually, do not think this is that useful in Lightning components, remember, you could work much simpler, without writing code, by using the the Lightning App Builder.